Documentation

 Now that we have a deeper understanding of how templates act as a bridge between the backend and frontend, facilitating the injection and processing of data from the server, we recognize the significance of the data object.
 This object serves as dynamic information transferred to a template.
 Conditionals play a crucial role in instructing the template to render specific data from this transferred object based on predefined conditions.
 Thus, conditionals enable templates to dynamically adjust their output according to varying criteria, enhancing the flexibility and responsiveness of the application's user interface.

-To identify a route, add a truthy property like entryRoute: true or pageRoute: true to its data object.
+to its data object.
 This way, you can use conditional directives in the template to control what gets rendered.
-You can then utilize this property within the template using a conditional directive like {{#if}} to determine whether a markup should be shown.
-It's important to note that a truthy property assigned to a route is effectively falsy for all other routes unless explicitly assigned to other route(s).
+You can then utilize this property within the template using a conditional directive like {{#if}}

 Instructions

-1. Update entryRoute.js:
+1. Update entryRoute.js

-Let's update entryRoute.js to include an entryRoute property in the data object sent to the template.
+property in the data object sent to the template.

 // Before: